Muralidhar8/Calculator/README.md

 # CALCULATOR
-using HTML CSS and JAVASCRIPT
+calculator using HTML CSS and JAVASCRIPT